 Have you at any point wondered what the UK training could accomplish for you?
-In addition to a world-class globally-recognized degree, studying in the UK will offer you the chance to encounter another culture, cohort with distinct student fraternity and work under the aegis of eminent faculty members from all around the globe, with an ability to further advance your scholarly pursuits.
+In addition to a world-class globally recognized degree, studying in the UK will also offer you a chance to experience another culture, cohort with distinct student fraternity and work under the aegis of eminent faculty members from all around the globe, with an ability to further advance your scholarly pursuits.

 You may likewise need to buy books and supplies for the classes that you will be undertaking.
 If so, your college/admission department will enable you to figure out what the average book cost is.
 Make a point to speak with the person in charge – they can enable you to decide the exact expense of your education in addition to your tuition fees.

 The Course fees for students from outside the European Union (EU) or European Economic Area (EEU) depends on the university, location of the university, and the type and academic level of the course you are applying for.
-For instance, tuition fees in Humanities and Social Sciences are lower when compared to Computer Science and Electronics Engineering courses where intense lab training and practical project work is involved.
+For instance, the tuition fees, in the UK, in Humanities and Social Sciences are lower when compared to Computer Science and Electronics Engineering courses where intense lab training and practical project work is involved.
 Similarly, postgraduate students will find their fees more than undergraduate students.
 For those living in the United Kingdom will find that their expenses run up to around £12000 per annum.
-And if you are not from the UK, you might have to pay approximately £20,000 per annum to acquire a postgraduate qualification.
+And if you are not from the UK, like Indian students, the cost of study in the UK will be approximately £20,000 per annum to acquire a postgraduate qualification.
 So please check with the institution/college you wish to attend.
 Nonetheless, there are different money related help alternatives accessible to help finance your study in the UK.
 This incorporates grants, stipends, bursaries, assistantships, monetary rewards, scholarships, fellowships, and loans.

 Make sure you visit the UK Council for International Student Affairs (UKCISA) website to find out if you are eligible for a scholarship.
 There are several studentships and grants such as Euraxess UK, Newton Fund, and Royal Society Grants offered to the students interested in pursuing research studies.
 Similarly, you can apply for global scholarships, like Chevening Award or Commonwealth scholarship, upon meeting the scholarship program criteria.
 Here I would particularly highlight the GREAT scholarship which is open to undergraduate and postgraduate students residing in six countries namely India, China, Thailand, Indonesia, Turkey, and Malaysia.